gx9702/UA-TypeRepository/Core/Part3/DataTypes/Int16/readme.md

 <!-- datatype -->
 ## Int16
+Describes a value that is an integer between −32,768 and 32,767.
 <!-- end of description -->
 The fields of the Int16 DataType are defined in the following table: